Rob-Manders/take-home-pay-calculator/README.md

 # Take-Home Pay Calculator

-A simple calculator for working out basic pay with tax and national insurance contributions.
+A simple calculator for working out basic pay with tax, national insurance and pension contributions.

 ### Built with: